A concise tutorial review of reverse osmosis and electrodialysis: Theory of reverse osmosis with neutral solutes

-Next we extend the SF-model with solute transport across a diffusion boundary layer (DBL), or alternatively called concentration polarization layer (CP layer) located in front of the membrane, i.e., on the upstream side~\cite{Bhattacharjee_2001}.
-This layer is assumed to have a certain thickness and all water and solutes are transported across this layer before reaching the membrane.
-Eq.~\eqref{eq_RO_2} which describes solute advection and diffusion in a membrane also applies to the DBL, now with $K_{\text{f},i}\!=\!1$ because there is no porous structure in the DBL that generates friction with the solutes.
-Furthermore, $c_{\text{m,L},i}\rightarrow c_{\text{f},i}$, $c_{\text{m,R},i}\rightarrow c_{\text{int},i}$, and $\text{Pe}_i \rightarrow \text{Pe}_{\text{dbl},i}$.
-We then arrive at
+Next we extend the SF-model with concentration polarization.
+We can envision this effect as if there is a stagnant layer on the upstream side, in front of the membrane~\cite{Bhattacharjee_2001,Biesheuvel_arxiv_2024_CP}.
+This layer has a certain thickness and all water and solutes must travel across this layer before reaching the membrane.
+Eq.~\eqref{eq_RO_2}, which describes solute convection and diffusion in a membrane, also applies to the CP layer, now with $\sigma_i \!=\!
+0 $, because we are outside the membrane.
+We then arrive at the exponential law for the CP layer~\cite{Biesheuvel_arxiv_2024_CP}

-where $\text{Pe}_{\text{dbl},i}=v\s{w} / k_{\text{dbl},i}$, with $k_{\text{dbl},i} = \varepsilon\s{s} D_{\infty,i} / L\s{dbl}$, where $\varepsilon\s{s}$ is a porosity- and tortuosity- correction in the solution phase, e.g., because of a spacer material, and where $L\s{dbl}$ is an estimated thickness of the DBL layer.
-With more stirring, or a higher cross flow rate (velocity of the water pumped along the membrane), this thickness goes down and $k_{\text{dbl},i}$ goes up.
-In Eq.~\eqref{eq_RO_upstream_dbl_flux} we use `f' for feed, but that is only correct in an experiment at very low water recovery.
-More generally, when we use this equation in a 2D module calculation, we should use here `u,b' for the bulk phase on the upstream side, instead of `f'.
-The concentration at the interface between DBL and membrane (but still in solution) is $c_{\text{int},i}$.
-In the limit of a low water flow rate, $v\s{w}$, Eq.~\eqref{eq_RO_upstream_dbl_flux} simplifies to
+where $k_{\text{cp},i}$ is the mass transfer coefficient in the CP layer.
+With more stirring, or a higher crossflow velocity (flux of the water pumped along the membrane), $k_{\text{cp},i}$ goes up.
+In Eq.~\eqref{eq_RO_upstream_cp_flux} we use `f' for feed, but that is only correct in an experiment at very low water recovery.
+More generally, when we use this equation in a 2D module calculation, with \textit{z} a coordinate along the membrane, we should use here the \textit{z}-dependent concentration in the bulk of the channel~\cite{Kimani_2025}.
+The concentration at the interface between CP layer and membrane (but still in solution) is $c_{\text{int},i}$.